By Works of Faith Avraham was Reckoned Righteous

 Look now toward the heavens, and count the stars if you are able to count them.
 So are your seed.
 And Avram believed in YHVH, and He reckoned it to him for righteousness.
 (Gen 15:5-6)

 With this we are coming to clarify another misconception in the Gentile mind: tsedakah, righteousness.
 Tsedakah literally means “straightness” or what is right.
-It comes from the verb צָדַק tsadak, which means to make something right and to walk on the straight path, which in the Hebraic mind means to obey the Creator’s commands, as Avram did.
-And צַדִּיק tsadik is the one who is upright or righteous, and one who walks on a straight path.
+It comes from the verb צָדַק tsadak, which means to make something right and to walk on the straight path, which in the Hebraic mind means to listen to the Creator’s commands and respond accordingly, as Avram did.
+And the noun צַדִּיק tsadik is the one who is upright or righteous, as one who walks on a straight path.
+Tsedakah is also the modern Hebrew word for charity, as the giving to the poor and needy is to do what is right.
+Therefore, we see that one’s actions better express the Hebraic concept of righteousness rather than thoughts; hence righteousness is something we do, and not talk about.

-Therefore, not the belief alone, but also his works were reckoned to the patriarch for righteousness.
-And the foundation of this relationship with YHVH was laid in the manner described in Gen 15:7-11 by having led him into the Covenant.
+This righteousness Avram acquired, through the works of faith manifested in his undoubting obedience to YHVH’s will, and this steadfast faith was reckoned to him for righteousness.
+Therefore, not the faith alone, but also his works were reckoned to the patriarch for righteousness.
+Thus, the foundation of his relationship with YHVH was laid in the manner described in Gen 15:7-11, when He led him into the Covenant.

 By works of faith

-The covenant had been made with Avram for at least fourteen years, and yet Avram remained without any visible sign of its accomplishment—Avram was still without a land and childless.
-YHVH appeared to him again, when he was ninety-nine years old, and twenty-four years after Avram left his father’s house.
+The covenant had been made with Avram for at least fourteen years, and yet Avram remained without any visible sign of its fulfillment—Avram was still without a land and childless.
+YHVH appeared to him again, twenty-four years after Avram left his father’s house, when he was ninety-nine years old.
+Having come down to Avram (Gen 17:1), He said to him,

 I am El Shaddai.
 Walk before Me and be blameless!
 And I give My covenant between Me and you and shall greatly increase you.